Giving up gas: China’s Shenzhen switches to electric taxis

 The metropolis of 12.5 million is the second to achieve this feat in China and the largest.
 The northern China city of Taiyuan, with a population of 4.3 million, has had only electric taxis since 2016.

+Shenzhen “has taken the lead among major Chinese cities,” said Cui Dongshu, the secretary-general of the China Passenger Car Association.

 Shenzhen’s bus fleet has been all-electric since 2017.
-It’s one of 13 pilot cities promoting alternative-energy public transport to cut smog and develop the alternative energy industry.
+It’s one of 13 pilot cities promoting alternative-energy public transport to cut smog and develop the alternative energy industry, the Shenzhen Municipality Transport Committee said.

+Beijing and other Chinese cities are served by legions of electric scooters, bicycles and three-wheeled delivery vehicles that help reduce emissions — and sometimes startle pedestrians with their near-silent operation.

+Shenzhen’s 20,000-plus electric taxis will reduce carbon emissions by about 850,000 tons a year, the city’s transport committee said.
+However, the all-electric initiative doesn’t include Uber-like ride-hailing and ride-sharing services, which are popular in China.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.